Linusha-S/openapphack-yeoman-generators/README.md

 Openapphack yoeman generators  is a list of yoeman that can be used in any of the openapphack projects

-List of Yoeman generators you can use in your openhack project is [here](Openapphack yoeman generators)
+List of validated Yoeman generators you can use in your openhack project is [here](Openapphack yoeman generators)

-# How to add yoeman generator to Yoeman generator .
+# How to add a new yoeman generator to validated list of openapphack Yoeman generator?

 You will have to follow the step given below